Skip to main content

 <div className="flex space-x-4">

-<button>{speechStatus !== "started" ? <HiVolumeUp title="Start speech" onClick={start} /> : <HiVolumeOff title="Pause speech" onClick={pause} />}</button>
+<span role="button">{speechStatus !== "started" ? <HiVolumeUp title="Start speech" onClick={start} /> : <HiVolumeOff title="Pause speech" onClick={pause} />}</span>

 <HiMiniStop title="Stop speech" onClick={stop} />